zhang-hua/cortana-intelligence-interactive-voice-response-bot/README.md

 1. It is impractical to provide coverage for every conceivable intent.
 A bot is an intelligent conversationalist, not true Artificial Intelligence.
 1. User-discovery of the intent-recognition scenarios that the bot *does* support can be difficult to facilitate without rote narration of available options.

-To overcome these challenges, it is often best to begin with a directed, pre-assumed intent.
+To overcome these challenges, it is often best to begin with a directed, default intent.
 Try to guide the conversation as much as possible with yes-or-no questions or short, multiple choice options.

-However, allow the caller to go off-script when the intent does not match the prompt.
+However, the service should allow the caller to go off-script when the caller's spoken intent does not match the prompt.
 The Bot Framework manages a dialog stack for you, so your bot can easily fork to a new set of prompts and responses before returning to the original, directed, dialog.
 Your custom intents should be domain-specific, but still generic actions.

 An intent describes the **action** and the **domain** of some user request.
-A domain is a high level grouping of some logical section of your app (e.g. products, orders, calendar).
+A domain represents a high level grouping of some logical section of your app (e.g. products, orders, calendar).
 The action is some verb that describes what to do against that domain (typically a variant of the typical database CRUD actions–Create, Read, Update, Delete).
-An intent returned from LUIS may include entities, which can be thought of in terms of natural language as the objects to a transitive verb.
+An intent returned from LUIS may include entities, which, in terms of natural language, can be thought of as the objects to a transitive verb.
 An entity is the "on what" or "against what" component of the intent's action.

 > Learn how to [add entities to your LUIS app][27] in the LUIS portal.
 >